Course - Game Design - TPD4168

 Required previous knowledge

-The course is reserved for students in the study programs Industrial Design with specialization interaction design.
-The course is an elective course for students in Master and Bachelor in Music Technology and Computer Science with specialization games and interaction design.
+The course is reserved for students in the study programme 5 years Master in Industrial Design with specialization interaction design.
+The course is an elective course for students in 2 year Master in Industrial design in 3rd semester.
+Students in Master and Bachelor in Music Technology, Master of Science in Informatics within the programme option Interaction Design, Game and Learning Technology can be assigned access to the course in August (second admission).
 Prerequisites by study program: Industrial design presupposes IT2805 Web technologies and TPD4134 User Interface Design.
 Music Technology presupposes MUST2060 Sound for multimedia (master students prioritized).
-Informatics requires admission to interaction design, games- and learning technologies (7098) master program.
-Total number of students is 25.
-Registration deadline in stud.web is June 1st.
+Informatics requires admission to the Interaction Design, Game and Learnig technologies spezialisation.
+Registration deadline in student web is June 1st for all students.

 Credits: 7.5 SP